 To prepare the mixture first, you need to whisk sugar and oil in a bowl until they combine correctly.
 Then, you can add more oil if the combination seems dry.

 Now you need to add curd and then mix all of it until the sugar is completely dissolved.
 Once done, keep this bowl aside.

 After this, mix all the dry ingredients.
 Hence, you’ll need another bowl, all-purpose flour, almonds, baking soda, and baking powder.
 Then mix all these.

 Once you are done, we need to pour the liquid mixture into the dry ingredients bowl.
 But do it gradually instead of at once.
 This way, it will be easier to mix the ingredients.
 Add vanilla essence as well halfway through.

 Now comes the time to fill the cupcakes liner.
-Before that, grease them with oil and place them in the baking tray.
+Before that, grease them with oil and place them on the baking tray.
 Use an ice cream scoop to fill the liners with the mixture.
 It is way easy like this.
 Remember to fill it in only two-thirds and not wholly.

 Garnish the cupcakes with almonds.
-The almonds can be sliced or grounded, your choice.
+The almonds can be sliced or ground your choice.
 Tap the tray to release the extra bubbles in the mixture.
 Place the tray in the oven and bake them to 160° C for 12 mins.